HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Pre-heat the oven to 450°F.

-Apply a thin layer of your favorite tomato-based barbecue sauce to the crust, then add sliced or grated Mozzarella cheese on top.
+Apply a thin layer of your favorite tomato-based pizza sauce or barbecue sauce to the crust, then add sliced or grated Mozzarella cheese on top.

 Now is the time to add any pre-cooked vegetables to the pizza.
 Since the crust bakes so quickly, the vegetables should be grilled, steamed, blanched, or sautéed in advance.